Paul Chambers: Bass playing

 Chambers switched to the double bass around 1949.
 His formal bass training began in earnest in 1952, when he began taking private lessons with Gaston Brohan, principal bassist of the Detroit Symphony Orchestra.
 Chambers did some classical playing himself, with a rehearsal group called the Detroit String Band.
 He studied at Cass Technical High School intermittently from 1952 to 1955, and played in Cass' symphony, and in various other student groups, in one of which he played baritone saxophone.

 When he left for New York City at the invitation of tenor saxophonist Paul Quinichette, he had a working knowledge of many instruments.

 Jazz bass players were largely limited to timekeeping with drums, until Duke Ellington's bassist Jimmy Blanton began a transformation in the instrument's role at the end of the 1930s.
 Chambers was about 15 years old when he started to listen to Charlie Parker and Bud Powell, his first jazz influences.
 Oscar Pettiford and Ray Brown were the first bassists he admired, and these were followed by Percy Heath, Milt Hinton and Wendell Marshall for their rhythm section work, and Charles Mingus and George Duvivier for their technical prowess and for their efforts in broadening the scope of jazz bass.
 Blanton was his all-time favorite.

 First performance on bass

 From 1954 on through 1955, he gained significance touring with such musicians as Bennie Green, Quinichette, George Wallington, J. J. Johnson and Kai Winding.
-In 1955, he joined the Miles Davis quintet, and he was awarded the DownBeat "New Star Award" the following year.
-Chambers stayed with the group until 1963, and he appeared on many classic albums, including Kind of Blue.
+In 1955, Chambers joined the Miles Davis quintet, and he was awarded the DownBeat "New Star Award" the following year.
+Chambers stayed with the group until 1963, and he appeared on many classic albums, including Kind of Blue (1959).
 One of Chambers' most noted performances was on that album's first track, "So What", which opens with a brief duet featuring Chambers and pianist Bill Evans.
 From 1963 until 1966, Chambers played with Wynton Kelly's trio.
 He freelanced frequently as a sideman for many others throughout his career.